-The employer shall provide a medical plan to employees who are regularly scheduled to work and are working a minimum of forty-three (43) benefit hours per pay period.
+The employer shall provide a medical plan to employees who are regularly scheduled to work and are working a minimum of sixty five (65) benefit hours per pay period, in compliance with the Affordable Care Act.
 Employees may choose to participate in the plans offered.
-43 benefit hours per pay period is equivalent to 20 benefit hours per week.
+65 benefit hours per pay period is equivalent to 30 benefit hours per week.

-Employees may choose between two medical plans, currently a HMO per visit plan and a Deductible HMO plan.
+Employees may at this time choose between three medical plans, currently a HMO per visit-plan, a Deductible HMO plan and a Deductible Kaiser plan.
 Employees described in this section contribute premiums as their share of the cost of the plan they choose through payroll deduction.
 This deduction can be done pre-tax through the Employer's section 125 plan.
-For employee-only coverage part-time employees contribute \$68.78 per pay period for the HMO plan and \$37.50 per pay period for the DHMO plan.
+For employee-only coverage part-time employees contribute \$107.50 per pay period for the HMO plan, \$37.50 per pay period for the DHMO plan and \$72.30 per pay period for the Kaiser plan.